 The primary mission of this program is to promote the development of a diverse, translational research workforce that is capable of participating and/or leading cross-disciplinary team science relevant for the treatment and prevention of Alzheimer’s disease and AD-related dementias.
 Trainees in the program pursue a targeted research project under the mentorship of world-class researchers in the Harvard research community, most of whom are Martinos Center faculty.
 Please visit the T32 ADRD page to learn more.

 Our educational offerings also include several seminar series.
 The BrainMap series highlights the latest findings from researchers both within and outside the Center studying all aspects of brain structure and function.
 In weekly Science on Tap talks, held during Friday afternoon social gatherings, Martinos investigators provide lively and easily digestible 10-minute overviews of their work.
 The Why & How series focuses on the spectrum of imaging tools used in the Center, with our resident experts explaining the nuts and bolts of the tools and when to apply them.
+Finally, the Molecular Imaging series features talks on molecular imaging by invited speakers from around the world, as well as by investigators who call the Martinos Center or affiliated institutions home.

 Women in Science